Molecules to Microbes

 What about after uni?

-This degree is ideal for careers in biomedicine, sports science, health care, health promotion, pharmaceutical and food industries and forensic science, both in the UK and internationally.
-Many of our graduates have been employed by large organisations such as AstraZeneca and the Cancer Research UK Manchester Institute.
-Others have continued on to postgraduate study, either taught science Masters courses, research degrees or teaching qualifications.
+This degree is ideal for careers in pharmaceutical, biotechnology, food & public health industries, health care, scientific innovation & sales, teaching in further and higher education and scientific communication.
+Many of our graduates have been employed by large organisations such as Cancer Research UK and AstraZeneca, both in the UK and internationally.
+Others have continued on to postgraduate study, either taught science Masters courses, research degrees or teaching qualifications, We have dedicated support schemes which aim to facilitate progression to research-based careers.

 We encourage all students to undertake a placement year between years two and three of study.
 Placement years are arranged by the student with our support.
 Recent Human Biology and Infectious Diseases students have undertaken placements at the Wolfson Imaging Centre in Manchester, the Clinical Epidemiology unit at Manchester and at TSC Ltd in Heywood.
 In our experience, final degree results and employability are enhanced for students who undertake a placement year.
 The placement also counts towards the final degree classification as part of the year 2 mark.